Atomic Absorption Spectrometry (AAS)

 Hydride systems

 The hydride technique is based on the property of certain elements to react with atomic hydrogen and thus form hydride compounds.
 These compounds can easily be brought out of solution with an inert gas.
 During subsequent heating in a glass cuvette, the hydrides decompose into hydrogen and the now atomized element.
 Then, like with the other techniques, the element is irradiated and the attenuation in the radiation intensity is measured.
-The hydride technique is suitable for analyzing samples with certain elements such as tin, arsenic, bismuth, antimony or tellurium.
+The hydride technique is suitable for analyzing samples with certain elements such as antimony, arsenic, bismuthor, selenium, tellurium or tin.
 For example, arsenic forms the hydride compound AsH3 with atomic hydrogen and can be drawn out by the inert gas argon and then atomized.

 Cold vapor spectrometry (CV-AAS) represents a subform of the hydride technique.
 It is specially suited for analyzing the mercury content of a sample.
 Here, a reducing agent such as tin(II) chloride or sodium borohydride is used to reduce mercury ions to their atomic form; the mercury is then removed from the sample at room temperature using inert gas.
 The advantage of this technique is that the sample does not have to be heated.
 For practical reasons, the cuvette is simply heated to prevent the buildup of water vapor.